How to Grow Parsnips in Your Garden

 Grow plants in full sun, in soft and loose loam soil.

 Before planting parsnip seeds, work the soil deeply.
 Add liberal amounts of compost.
 If compost is not available, add peat moss.
-It is important to remove any rocks, stones, and debris that may impede the downward formation of the roots.
+But, do not use manure because it can put too much nitrogen into the soil It is important to remove any rocks, stones, and debris that may impede the downward formation of the roots.
 When a root hits an object, forked or misshapen roots will result.

-They also respond well to fertilizer applied before sowing parsnip seeds and a couple of times during the season.
+The plants respond well to fertilizer applied before sowing parsnip seeds and a couple of times during the season.
+Use a general purpose fertilizer.
 Importantly, do not over fertilizer the plants.
 Too much nitrogen in the soil results in hairy (fine feeder roots) roots.

 Plant Problems